IsaacVerm/vineyard/README.md

 ## Notifications

+Spraying should be done if both:

+* model predictions exceed threshold
+* hasn't been sprayed for at least a certain time

+This certain time has be to verified (let's take a week as an example).

 There's a Python library called [notifiers](https://github.com/notifiers/notifiers) which seems well maintained.
 It's a wrapper around several popular notification application.

 Another option is to use the native Python library of a notification application.
 E.g. [Simplepush](https://simplepush.io/) seems a good match.